mooltiverse/nyx/docs/_pages/guide/user/02.introduction/ci-cd.md

 ## [GitHub Actions](https://docs.github.com/en/actions)

+### Using the official Nyx GitHub Action

+Please refer to the [GitHub Action home page](https://github.com/mooltiverse/nyx-github-action).

 ### Check out the entire repository when running jobs

 If you're running your pipelines on GitHub Actions you probably start your build jobs with the [checkout](https://github.com/actions/checkout) action, which, by default, only checks out the latest commit as the `fetch-depth` parameter defaults to `1`.